 Take plenty of film if you don't use a digital camera.
 A tripod might help in uncertain situations as well.
-I also like to carry in my truck or pack some paper towels, water, or baby wipes to use for cleaning blood and dirt.
-On that topic, let's move into setting up the field photo.
+I also like to carry in my truck or pack some paper towels, water, or baby

 First, take the photo in the field and area where you are hunting.
 Truck bed and ATV photos are undesirable.
 There are many different poses you can use, but one I always like is the animal presented in a respectful position.
 Tuck the animal's legs under its body.
-Clean the animal so there is no blood or wounds visible.
+Clean the animal so no blood or wounds are visible.
 Remove the tongue or place it deep in the mouth so it is not hanging out.